LappleApple/community/committee-steering/governance/sig-governance.md

 #### Activity Expectations

-- Leads *SHOULD* remain active and responsive in their Roles.
+- Leads *MUST* remain active and responsive in their roles, aside from times when personal/extenuating circumstances prevent it.
-- Leads taking an extended leave of 1 or more months *SHOULD* coordinate with other leads to ensure the role is adequately staffed during the leave.
+- Leads taking an extended leave of one or more months *MUST* coordinate with other leads to ensure the role is adequately staffed during the leave.
-- Leads going on leave for 1-3 months *MAY* work with other Leads to identify a temporary replacement.
+- Leads going on leave for 1-3 months *SHOULD* work with other Leads to identify a temporary replacement.
-- Leads of a role *SHOULD* remove any other leads or roles that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
+- Leads *SHOULD* remove any other leads or roles that have not communicated a leave of absence and either cannot be reached for more than one month or are not fulfilling their documented responsibilities for more than one month.
   - This may be done through a [super-majority] vote of Leads.
 If there are not enough *active* Leads, then a [super-majority] vote between Chairs, Tech Leads and Subproject Owners may decide the removal of the Lead.

 #### Requirements